fbettag/println/README.md

 All my websites ([Bettag Systems UG](http://www.bett.ag) and [uberblogs](http://uberblo.gs/)) currently run println.

-There will also be a screencast in the future.
+There also is a [Demo site](http://demo.println.io).
+Screencast will follow.

 ## Features